Jnguyen347/CPSC323-Project-1/README.md

 In the Main.cpp file, on this line here:
 - **std::fstream inputFile("[INSERT TXT FILE NAME HERE.txt");**

-You may use the following:
+You may edit/use the following:
 - inputFileTestA.txt (*already included in Main.cpp*)
 - inputFileTestB.txt
 - inputFileTestC.txt